 Congress also sought to facilitate commercialization of land remote sensing satellites by privatizing the government's Landsat program through the 1984 Land Remote Sensing Commercialization Act (P.L.
 98-365).
 Such satellites provide imagery of the Earth that can be used for land-use planning, environmental studies, mineral exploration, and many other uses.
 After a tumultuous 8 years that saw the effort to privatize Landsat fail, Congress repealed that Act and replaced it with the Land Remote Sensing Policy Act of 1992 (P.L.
 102-555), bringing Landsat back under government sponsorship.
 The Act also promoted development of new systems by the private sector.
 Coupled with a 1994 Clinton Administration policy, these actions led several U.S. companies to initiate programs to build remote sensing satellites and offer imagery on a commercial basis.
 Those companies must obtain an operating license from NOAA for such systems.
-(The first successful launch of a commercial imaging satellite, Space Imaging's Ikonos 2, was achieved in September 1999).
+(The first successful launch of a commercial imaging satellite, Space Imaging's Ikonos 2, was achieved in September 1999.
+It provides 1-meter data.)

 Controversy over the fact that the imagery has military as well as civilian uses continues to complicate this commercial space effort, however.
-Though not as precise as military reconnaissance satellites, some of the private sector systems under development can produce imagery with 1 meter resolution (the ability to "see" an object or feature of a certain size).
-NASA's Landsat 7 offers 15 meter resolution.
-France, Russia, and India offer commercial satellite imagery with 10-meter, 2-meter, and 6-meter resolution respectively.
-Tensions between the government and the private sector in implementing the 1994 Clinton policy to ensure that national security is not harmed by commercial imagery sales prompted an interagency review.
+Though not as precise as military reconnaissance satellites, some of the private sector systems under development can produce imagery with 1 meter resolution (the ability to "see" an object or feature of a certain size) and a U.S. company (Space Imaging) has been given permission to build a satellite with half-meter resolution.
+Competitors to U.S. commercial satellite imaging companies include French, Russian, Indian, and Israeli companies that offer imagery with 10-meter, 2-meter, 6-meter, and 1-meter resolution respectively.
+Tensions between the U.S. government and the private sector in implementing the 1994 Clinton policy to ensure that national security is not harmed by commercial imagery sales prompted an interagency review.
 One major issue is when the government can exercise "shutter control," forcing companies to discontinue obtaining or distributing imagery of certain parts of the world in times of crisis.
 Shutter control is part of the 1994 policy, but the companies want greater guidance on when it could be exercised.
 Another issue is the government's role in controlling to whom the imagery is sold and which countries may invest in the U.S.-owned systems.
 U.S. companies want time limits on how long the government can take to decide whether particular sales or investments will be permitted so they can make wise business decisions.
 Under the 1992 Landsat Act, the Commerce Department has 120 days to accept or reject license applications.
 However, Clinton Administration policy requires that it consult with other agencies, including the Departments of State and Defense.
 There are no time limits for those departments.

 Special issues have arisen regarding Israel.
 On October 7, 1994, Senator Bingaman and 63 other Senators sent a letter to the Secretary of Commerce expressing concern that data from Eyeglass (one of the U.S. systems, built by Orbital Sciences Corporation and subsequently renamed Orbview) that could be used against Israel would be made available to Saudi Arabia, which is providing partial financing for the system and would be the location of a ground station.
 Eyeglass officials subsequently agreed not to take images of Israel, but the issue of access to high quality data is still controversial.
 The FY1997 DOD authorization bill (P.L.
-104-201) included language prohibiting the collection and release, or U.S. government declassification, of satellite imagery of Israel unless such imagery is no more detailed or precise than what is available from commercial sources.
+104-201) included language prohibiting the collection and release, or U.S.

+government declassification, of satellite imagery of Israel unless such imagery is no more detailed or precise than what is available from commercial sources.